mdsimon2/RPi-CamillaDSP/README.md

 - 18-19: ADAT 5-6
 - 20-21: ADAT 7-8

-Once you have channel routing setup in Cuemix, this DAC is very similar to the Okto in terms of setup just with more inputs / output options.
-Although it has a volume knob, I like to use CamillaDSP for volume control with the Mk5 as it does not have an IR receiver.
-I use a FLIRC USB IR receiver and separate display for volume indication as described in Part 4.
+Once channel routing is set in Cuemix, this DAC is very similar to the Okto in terms of setup, just with more inputs / output options.
+Although the Ultralite Mk5 has a volume knob, you may want to use CamillaDSP for volume control with the Mk5 as it does not have an IR receiver.
+See [FLIRC IR Receiver](https://github.com/mdsimon2/RPi-CamillaDSP#flirc-usb-ir-receiver) and [OLED Display](https://github.com/mdsimon2/RPi-CamillaDSP#oled-display) sections of this tutorial for more information.

 #### ultralitemk5_streamer.yml